rpalmavejares/TF_profiler/README.md

   - The gap between 2 CDS to be consider as an operon unit.
   - The distance of the upstream and downstream PRR regions.

-Finally, once all operon have been modeled and the PRR have been  with the use of MAST (MEME suite) we map a set of Transcriptipn Factor (TF) motifs coming from the database RegPrecise. https://regprecise.lbl.gov/collections_tf.jsp to all our PRR created on the previous steps.
+Finally, once all operon have been modeled and the PRR have been marked, their sequences are extracted to a temporary custom file for post procesing. with the use of MAST (MEME suite) we map a set of Transcriptipn Factor (TF) motifs coming from the database RegPrecise. https://regprecise.lbl.gov/collections_tf.jsp to all our PRR created on the previous steps.
 These motifs are categorised in 88 macro groups or TF.
 Once the mapping of all motifs is finished, a final file wit core information is generated called "motif profile".

-### TF Profile: Stage 2.
+## TF Profile: Stage 2.

 The second step in the pipeline is to filter for (or select) the TF motifs that bind to all PRRs based on a given E-value cutoff from the MAST mappings in the previous step.
 The highest E-value reported by MAST is $10^{-4}$; however, those values represent less than 0.01% of the total hits, as most fall within the $10^{-5}$ cutoff.
 On the other hand, even though the lowest value can theoretically be 0, our observations show a minimum value of $10^{-20}$.
 We strongly recommend using an E-value cutoff between $10^{-5}$ and $10^{-7}$, as lower values are too strict for filtering purposes.
 Once an E-value cutoff is chosen, the TF motif hits and their respective PRRs are merged with the CDS Annotation File, which contains descriptive features.
 This data integration follows this structure: